perone/Pyevolve/docs/source/graphs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this graph, you will find the generations on the x-axis and the raw scores on the y-axis.
-The green vertical bars represents the **maximum and the minimum raw scores** of the current population at generation indicated in the x-axis.
+The green vertical bars represent the **maximum and the minimum raw scores** of the current population at generation indicated in the x-axis.
 The blue line between them is the **average raw score** of the population.